dublx/Level3MediaPortalAPI/README.md

 # Level3MediaPortalAPI [![Build Status](https://secure.travis-ci.org/dublx/Level3MediaPortalAPI.png?branch=master)](http://travis-ci.org/dublx/Level3MediaPortalAPI)

+This project is not supported by Level (3) Communications.
+Use at your own risk.

-Level 3 Communication Media Portal API Node.js Module
+Node.js module to invoke the Level (3) Communications Media Portal API

 ## Getting Started
 Install the module with: `npm install level3mediaportalapi`